 The Office of the Chief of Airport Police ensures compliance with the Airport Security Programs at LAWA's three airports; Transportation Security Administration mandates; pertinent airport rules and regulations; and international, federal, state and local laws and ordinances.
 In pursuing this objective, Airport Police conducts field inspections of personnel, equipment, and facilities; and manages activities of all law enforcement and security units.
 LAWA Police works closely with LAWA divisions and airport tenants, as well as federal, state and local law enforcement agencies operating at LAWA airports, including the Los Angeles Police Department, Los Angeles Fire Department, U.S. Customs and Border Protection, Transportation Security Administration and Federal Bureau of Investigation.

-The Office of Homeland Security & Intelligence, the Office of Operations, the Office of Support Services, and the Airport Police Public Information Officer report directly to the chief.
+The Office of Homeland Security and Law Enforcement, the Office of Operations, the Office of Support Services, and the Airport Police Public Information Officer report directly to the chief.

 Additionally, the Chief of Airport Police may act on behalf of the Deputy Executive Director of Law Enforcement and Homeland Security and Intelligence, when the deputy is unavailable.
 The Chief also appears before the Board of Airport Commissioners, the City Council, and industry leaders to discuss safety and security concerns at Los Angeles World Airports.